 - I advise using Booking to reserve accommodation online 4-6 months in advance of your travels to Amorgos.

 - Arrive at Piraeus Port in Athens at least one hour before the boat sails to Amorgos.
 Boarding Greek ferries can sometimes be a chaotic affair, so make sure you keep aware of what is going on around you.

-- If leaving Piraeus at an awkward time, you might want to stay in one of the hotels near Piraeus Port.
+- If your ferry trip leaves Piraeus at an awkward time, you might want to stay in one of the hotels near Piraeus Port.

 FAQ About Travel To Amorgos From Athens